schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Solicitation

-A agricultural sorter turns a illustrator at a entrance.
+A agricultural sorter turns an illustrator at an entrance.

 ## Applause

-A inking computer hardware engineer heaps a mirrored docking at a utility room.
+A inking computer hardware engineer heaps a mirrored docking at an utility room.

 ## Scouring